jgarber623/webmention.sixtwothree.org/README.md

 ## Deploying

-The application is deployed using [Capistrano](https://github.com/capistrano/capistrano/wiki) by running the command `cap environment deploy` where `environment` matches configuration files in `config/deploy` (e.g. `config/deploy/production.rb`).
-Deployment largely depends on your host environment, so you'll likely need to make significant changes to the Capistrano set up (or replace it entirely).
+The application is deployed using [Capistrano](https://github.com/capistrano/capistrano/wiki) by running the command `cap :environment deploy` where `:environment` matches configuration files in `config/deploy` (e.g. `config/deploy/production.rb`).
+Deployment largely depends on your host environment, so you'll likely need to make significant changes to the Capistrano setup (or replace it entirely).

 ## Acknowledgements